-Shaz is a social science researcher specialising in digital governance and smart urbanism, and a PhD Researcher on the Global Data Justice project.
+Shaz is a social science researcher specializing in digital governance and smart urbanism, and a PhD Researcher on the Global Data Justice project.
 Her background spans international development studies, human geography, urban sustainability, and cognitive psychology.
 She is interested in how we can have a more inclusive global conversation around data governance in the context of economic growth.
 In particular, her research investigates the implications of data innovation in public sector governance of smart cities.
 What does it mean to move towards a digital society?
 Currently, she is thinking about the how uncertainty and adaptation are dealt with in experimental approaches to urban development, and how data-driven decision-making reshapes our relationship to the risk society.

 Kevin P. Donovan

 After obtaining LLMs in EU Law and Law and Technology at Tilburg University, Tjaša is now a PhD candidate at the Department of Law, Technology, Markets, and Society at Tilburg Law School.
 Prior to her law course, Tjaša worked in EU public affairs both in Brussels and Ljubljana for five years, most recently with a focus on EU science and innovation policy, regulation, and funding.
 Tjaša is interested in the political economy of data and online platforms, the intersections of health, environment, and technology, as well as bioethics.
 She also holds a BA and an MA in Political Science from the University of Ljubljana.